verana-labs/verifiable-trust-vpr-spec/spec.md

   - `td2.deposit` = `20`
   - `td2.shares` = `20` / `GlobalVariables.trust_deposit_share_value` = `20` / `1.15` ~=  `17.39...`

-*Second, fee distribution*: let's suppose 70% of transaction fees are distributed to validators, and 30% of transaction fees are distributed to trust deposit holders.
+*Second, fee distribution*: let's suppose `trust_deposit_block_reward_share` is set to `0.30` so that 70% of transaction fees are distributed to validators, and 30% of transaction fees are distributed to trust deposit holders.
 For this specific transaction:

 - 30% * 10 = 3 `denom` will be sent to `TrustDeposit` module, which will increase the `GlobalVariables.trust_deposit_share_value`: